North Macedonia

 Drone Regulations:

-North Macedonia has national drone regulations overseen by the Civil Aviation Agency.
-Professional filming typically requires prior approval, especially in urban areas, near people, or close to restricted airspace.
+Aerial operations are regulated by the Civil Aviation Agency of North Macedonia.
+Professional filming requires prior approval, particularly in urban areas, near people, close to restricted airspace and around sensitive sites.

 Drone Importation Regulations:

-No special import permit is usually required for temporary drone entry, but documentation and declarations may be requested at customs.
+No special import permit is usually required for temporary drone entry, but the aircraft should be declared with the rest of the equipment manifest under the ATA Carnet, with make, model, serial number and specifications stated.
+Customs documentation and declarations may be requested on arrival.

 Permit Issuance: